Rosary: Group recitation of the Rosary

 When a group recites the Rosary, it is customary that the prayers that constitute the decades are divided into two parts.
 The second part of the Our Father begins with "Give us this day our daily bread"; the second part of the Hail Mary begins with "Holy Mary, Mother of God"; and the second part of the Glory Be with "As it was in the beginning".
 This lends itself to antiphonal prayer.

 Sometimes, a chosen leader will recite the first half of the prayer while other participants recite the second.
 In another style, recitation of the first part of the prayers is rotated among different persons while still maintaining the traditional Leader-Congregation alternation.

 Mysteries of the Rosary

 The Mysteries of the Rosary are meditations on episodes in the life and death of Jesus from the Annunciation to the Ascension and beyond.
 These are traditionally grouped by fives into themed sets known as the Joyful (or Joyous) Mysteries, the Sorrowful Mysteries, and the Glorious Mysteries.
 Pope John Paul II recommended an additional set called the Luminous Mysteries (or the "Mysteries of Light") in his apostolic letter Rosarium Virginis Mariae (October 2002).
+The original Mysteries of Light were written by George Preca, the only Maltese official Catholic saint, and later reformed by the pope.

 Typically, a spiritual goal known as a "fruit" is also assigned to each mystery.
 Below are listed from the appendix of Louis Marie de Montfort's book Secret of the Rosary for the original 15 mysteries, with other possible fruits being listed in other pamphlets bracketed: